gia-bartlett/pythonsparta/README.md

 y = 3.5 (float)
 name = "James" (string)

+* placeholder

 ####PRINT:
 The print() function prints the specified message to the screen, or other standard output device.
 The message can be a string, or any other object, the object will be converted into a string before written to the screen. print(x) (will print 10)

 ####INPUT:
-The input() method reads a line from input, converts into a string and returns it.
+* The input() method reads a line from input, converts into a string and returns it.
+* Allows a user to input the variable
-The syntax of input() method is: input("prompt ") OR input([prompt]) Leave a space after prompt otherwise the answer will be squashed against the prompt.
+* The syntax of input() method is: input("prompt ") OR input([prompt])
+* Leave a space after prompt otherwise the answer will be squashed against the prompt.

 ####INDEXING:
 H E L L O   W O R L D  !